SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 #### Create an input file for bulk "groupify" and validate it

-After running the scanner and processing the results you have identified which sites are good to "groupify"...next step is preparing a CSV file to drive the bulk "groupify" process.
+After running the scanner and processing the results you have identified which sites are good to "groupify".
+Next step is preparing a CSV file to drive the bulk "groupify" process.
 The CSV file format is simple:

 - **URL** column contains the URL to the site collection to "groupify"
 - **Alias** contains the Office 365 group alias that you want to use.
 Note that this alias cannot contain spaces and it should not have been used before